-• Shortly before the September 11 attacks, an alien from , who worked at a , struck up a conversation with a who paid for a purchase using an aviation-related credit card.
-During the conversation, the alien allegedly told the that he would
+- Shortly before the September 11 attacks, an alien from who worked at a struck up a conversation with a who paid for a purchase using an aviation-related credit card.
+During the conversation, the alien allegedly told the that he would like to learn how to fly an airplane.
+After the September 11 attacks, the called the FBI and recounted his conversation with the the was out of immigration status, and he was considered a September 11 detainee. - Another alien treated as a September 11 detainee was arrested at his apartment in days after a caller told the FBI that "two Arabs"

-- Another alien treated as a September 11 detainee was arrested at his apartment in a few days after a caller told the FBI that "two Arabs" rented a truck from his september wehicle rental business on September for a one way trip to a set city, and then returned it minutes later having gone only miles.
-They were, according to the caller, "extremely nervous," and did not argue when told they would not be refunded the hundreds of dollars they had paid for the rental. - Another alien was arrested, detained on immigration charges, and treated as a September 11 detainee because a person called the FBI to report that the grocery store in which the alien worked, "is operated by numerous Middle Eastern men, 24 hrs 7 days a week.
+rented a truck from his business on September for a one way trip to a city, and then returned it minutes later having gone only miles.
+They were, according to the caller, "extremely nervous," and did not argue when told they would not be refunded the hundreds of dollars they had paid for the rental.

+Another alien was arrested, detained on immigration charges, and treated as a September 11 detainee because a person called the FBI to report that the grocery store in which the alien worked, "is operated by numerous Middle Eastern men, 24 hrs-7 days a week.
 Each shift daily has 2 or 3 men. . . .
 Store was closed day after crash, reopened days and evenings.
 Then later on opened during midnight hours.
 Too many people to run a small store."